 Besides following the storage time guidelines I outlined above, you should always give the leftover pizza a good check before eating.
 Look for:

 - Mold or any other organic growth.
 If there’s any, get rid of it.
-If there’s something wrong with the pizza appearance-wise, don’t take any risks.
+If there’s something wrong with the pizza appearance-wise, like the mushrooms have changed color, don’t take any risks.

 - Off smell.
 If there’s something wrong with the smell of the leftovers, discard them.
 One thing to note here is pizza can pick up smells if it’s not tightly sealed.
 That’s why your Hawaiian pizza smells like the Chorizo or Pepperoni that are on the same shelf.